 1. What is the Home Energy Saving Kit?

-The Home Energy Saving Kit contains six useful tools that will help you understand your energy consumption at home and identify where savings can be made.
+The Home Energy Saving Kit contains five tools and six practical exercises that will help you understand your energy consumption at home and identify where savings can be made.
 It helps you take the first step to becoming more energy efficient by identifying possible problem areas in your home.

 2. Where can I get a Home Energy Saving Kit?